juanuys/juanuys.github.io/games/a_night_at_locke_manor.md

 - let the actions happen in sync with the music's rhythm

 There are many more guidelines and some "rules", but in the end, these are meant to be broken, and you're meant to be creative, otherwise all trailers would feel the same.

+I made the trailer and gameplay video using a free one-week trial of Adobe Premiere, as the Mac and iMovie I usually use is getting very old and slow.
+I initially tried Blender's video editing capabilities, but [Blender's engine is quite old and doesn't benefit from GPU-powered hardware acceleration](https://blender.stackexchange.com/a/190769/137178) like the more modern offerings.

 # Bibliography